Above: clip from WELCOME SPACE BROTHERS

 Directors: Jodi Wille and Maria Demopoulos

-Wall Street Journal “…a strange and beautiful parable about the rise, fall and surprisingly influential afterlife of a 60’s love cult.”
+Wall Street Journal - “…a strange and beautiful parable about the rise, fall and surprisingly influential afterlife of a '60s love cult.” – Steve Dollar

-The New York Times Style Magazine “Such a pure expression of an archetypal 1970s psychedelic subculture that it feels like an ornate and elaborate invention.
+T: New York Times Style Magazine - "Such a pure expression of an archetypal 1970s psychedelic subculture that it feels like an ornate and elaborate invention.” – Jenny Nichols

 “We Are Not Alone” (2016, 11 mins.)